RCA freezer runs constantly and is too cold; ice crystals form on food, and ice cream becomes very hard.

 Steps to correct overcooling:

-- 1. Adjust control: Turn the temperature control to a warmer setting and listen for the compressor to shut off within a few minutes.
+- 1. Adjust the control: Turn the temperature control to a warmer setting and listen for the compressor to shut off within a few minutes.
 If it never shuts off, the control may be stuck.

-- 2. Access thermostat: On mechanical RCA freezers, remove the control knob and screws holding the thermostat housing.
+- 2. Access the thermostat: On mechanical RCA freezers, remove the control knob and screws holding the thermostat housing.
 Carefully pull out the thermostat.

-- 3. Test thermostat: Disconnect wires and check continuity across the thermostat terminals while turning the shaft.
+- 3. Test the thermostat: Disconnect wires and check continuity across the thermostat terminals while turning the shaft.
 It should open and close as you rotate.
 If it remains closed regardless of position, replace it.

-- 4. Replace thermostat: Install an RCA-compatible thermostat, routing the sensing bulb in the same location as the original and securing it with clips.
+- 4. Replace the thermostat: Install an RCA-compatible thermostat, routing the sensing bulb in the same location as the original and securing it with clips.

 Note: On electronic models, follow the thermistor and control board testing steps described for E1/L1 if overcooling persists.